aidoanto/portfolio/content/content-creation/index.md

 ## Balancing Impact and SEO: A Case Study in Mental Health Content

-During my tenure at ReachOut, I identified a critical gap in our content: ADHD resources for young people.
-Conventional wisdom deemed ADHD too "niche" and "specialist" compared to broader conditions like depression and anxiety.
+During my tenure at ReachOut, I helped to identify a critical gap in our content: ADHD resources for young people.

-However, using [AHREFs](https://ahrefs.com), I discovered that ADHD-related search volumes rivaled those of depression and anxiety combined.
-This eye-opening insight not only secured executive-level buy-in for the project but also shaped our content strategy.
+Using [AHREFs](https://ahrefs.com), I discovered that ADHD-related search volumes rivaled those of depression and anxiety combined.
+This eye-opening insight helped to shaped our content strategy, and gave us key areas where we could create impactful, high quality content.

 ### The Mission